Services, activites for area veterans - Register Herald

 Eaton VFW Post 8066

-The post is open Tuesday through Saturday from 4-11 p.m. and Sunday from 1-8 p.m.
-Come in on Tuesday for Taco Tuesday from 5-7 p.m. and Euchre at 6:30 p.m., Wednesday for Wii Bowling and Happy Hour from 5-7 p.m., Thursday for Bar Poker from 4:30-6 p.m., Friday for Bar Poker from 4:30-6 p.m. and Karaoke from 7:30-10:45 p.m and Sunday for Open Pool at 1 p.m.
+The post is open Tuesday through Saturday from 4-11 p.m. and Sunday from 3-8 p.m.
+Come in on Tuesday for Taco Tuesday from 5-7 p.m. and Euchre at 6:00 p.m., Wednesday for Wii Bowling and Happy Hour from 5-7 p.m., Thursday for Bar Poker at 4:30 pp.m. and an Open Menu from 5-7 p.m., Friday for Bar Poker at 4:30 p.m., Open Menu from 5-7 p.m. and Karaoke from 7-10:45 p.m.
 The post is closed on Mondays.
 There is now an ATM inside.

 DAV meetings